gjreda/cy-young-NL-2015/README.md

 This repo contains all the code and data for that analysis.

+Since it was originally for my eyes only, I didn't comment or clean it up much, so there might be some things that don't make sense to third parties.

 #### Data sources:

 - [Baseball Savant](http://baseballsavant.com/) for the PITCHf/x data